Entry Rules

 • a) Please enter your concluding remarks.

-• b) What is different about this innovation/design/solution?
+• b) What is different about this innovation/ design / solution?

 • c) Please provide points of special merit to be considered by the judges.

-• d) Is this proposal clear and well-presented?
+• d) Is this proposal clear and well presented?

-9. Innovation (Weighting: 10) Bonus Points
+9. Innovation (Weighting: 10)

-• b) Is the innovation a first or early adopter?
-Does it transform the market or solve an environmental concern/impact?
+• b) Is the innovation a first or early adopter/ does it transform the market or solve an environmental concern/impact?

-• d) What innovations were incorporated in the design to push the boundaries on aesthetics, functionality, adaptability, future-proofing, resilience, etc.?
+• d) What innovations were incorporated in the design to push the boundaries on aesthetics, functionality, adaptability, future proofing, resilience etc?

 • e) What challenges were overcome that have advanced the industry by influencing or setting new trends?

-11. Total: 110 points (You do not get penalized for not getting innovation points; rather, you are rewarded.)
+10. Total: 110 points (You do not get penalized for not getting innovation points; rather, you are rewarded.)

 Overall Awards